4zv4l/rakubin/README.md

     -l|--logfile=<Str>           use that file for logging
-    -v|--loglevel=<Loglevels>    log message up to that level [default: DEBUG] -r|--randlen[=UInt]          IDs length (may take time to generate) [default: 4] -g|--gc                      Delete old paste if the pool is full [default: False]
+    -v|--loglevel=<Loglevels>    log message up to that level [default: DEBUG] -r|--randlen[=UInt]          IDs length (may take time to generate) [default: 4] -g|--gc                      delete old paste if the pool is full [default: False]
 ```

 Loglevels: `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, `FATAL`.